nihilizm/openvpn-web-ui/README.md

 Goal: create quick to deploy and easy to use solution that makes work with small OpenVPN environments a breeze.

+If you have docker and docker-compose installed, you can jump directly to [installation](#Prod).

 ![Status page](docs/images/preview_status.png?raw=true)

 Please note this project is in alpha stage.
 It still needs some work to make it secure and feature complete.